HarishNandhan/SQL-LLM/README.md

   ```env
   DATABASE_URI = "postgresql+psycopg2://user:password@localhost/dbname"
   ```
+- I used the API key of [Neon DB](https://console.neon.tech/)

 ### 4. **Add Your LLM API Key (if needed)**
 - If your LLM provider requires an API key, add it to your `.env` file or `config.py`.
+- I used EURI LLM with an API Key.

 ### 5. **Run the App**
 ```sh